bjornte/transparent-encryption/README.md

 * **Innocent, non suspicious user:** No results are produced for the user.
 Unless explicitly requested by the user, the law enforcement agency is not informed that the user had content which was scanned.
 * **Malicious user with innocent-looking content:** As above.
-* **Innocent user with irrellevant content that matches the dictionary:** Some results are produced for the user.
-The NGOs review the results and deem them irrellevant.
+* **Innocent user with irrelevant content that matches the dictionary:** Some results are produced for the user.
+The NGOs review the results and deem them irrelevant.
 The law enforcement agency is not informed that the user had content which was scanned.
-If the scan is performed across a large user base, the law enforcement agency is informed how many results were deemed irrellevant.
+If the scan is performed across a large user base, the law enforcement agency is informed how many results were deemed irrelevant.
 * **Innocent user with suspicious content:** Some results are produced for the user.
 The NGOs review the results and deem them potentially suspicious.
-The law enforcement agency is given results in which indenties are substituted with pseudonyms.
+The law enforcement agency is given results in which indentities are substituted with pseudonyms.
 It cannot make a case for formal investigation, and the individual's identity is not revealed.
 * **Malicious user with suspicious content:** Some results are produced for the user.
 The NGOs review the results and deem them potentially suspicious.
-The law enforcement agency is given results in which indenties are substituted with pseudonyms.
+The law enforcement agency is given results in which indentities are substituted with pseudonyms.
 It convinces the NGOs that there is a case for formal investigation.
 The individual's identity is revealed.

 [phynti]: https://phynti.com